uabrc/uabrc.github.io/docs/contributing/contributor_guide.md

 1. Configure the Conda environment.
 This is the backbone of everything that makes the documentation work.
     1. Install `conda` on your machine using [Miniforge](https://conda-forge.org/miniforge/), if you haven't already.
     1. Configure `conda` to be visible to VSCode.
 The Miniforge default install choices will help do this correctly for your operating system. **Important:** On Windows, do _not_ add `conda` to your `PATH` variable as it can disrupt proper operating system functioning.
-    1. Install the conda environment from `build_env.yml` using the following command
+    1. Install the conda environment from `build_env.yml` using the following command.

         ```shell
-        conda env create -f build_env.yml
+        conda env create --file build_env.yml
         ```

 1. Register the Conda environment with this repository in VSCode: